codingdave/SortPhotosWithXmp/README.md

 * MoveFileOperation just logs FileAlreadyExistsErrors.
 They are not handled well, yet.
 Not stored for further processing, logging

-## Issues

-* Hashing dies, thats why we save the hashes
+* Does Hashing still die? (thats why we were saving the hashes)